OpenRiak/riak_kv/docs/QueryAPI.md

 # Riak KV - Query API

 Secondary indexes may be added to Riak objects, and Riak provides a Query API for those indexes.
-Riak supports range queries, to be run across entries on an index, but the index entries may also contain additional projected attributes beyond the sort key.
-The Query API can be used to apply a filter expression to those projected attributes, in order to reduce the returned responses to only those entries where the attributes pass the filter.
+The API supports range queries, to be run across the sorted terms on an index, but the terms may also contain projected attributes appended to the sort key.
+The Query API can be passed evaluation and filter expressions: to first evaluate the term to extract the attributes, and then filter the terms by testing the attribute values against query conditions.

-Through this combination of querying ranges and filtering on projected attributes, Riak can support conjunction queries.
-The capability and efficiency of these conjunction queries is dependent on work in the application to map the object schema to a set of index entries with the required combination of sort keys and attributes.
-The queries are distributed across the cluster, running in parallel across different partitions of the data (i.e. vnodes), and supporting low-latency responses to relatively complex queries.
+Through this combination of querying ranges and filtering on projected attributes, the API can support conjunction queries.
+The capability and efficiency of these conjunction queries is dependent on work in the application to map the object schema to a set of index terms with a suitable combination of sort keys and attributes.
+The queries are distributed across the cluster, running in parallel across different partitions of the data (the vnodes), and through that parallelism supporting low-latency responses to relatively complex queries, even where significant numbers of index entries need to be processed.

+The result sets for queries are not limited to returning lists of object keys, there is also support in the Query API for different accumulation options.
+As well as returning object keys, accumulation options can be used to efficiently count results, and group both results and counts by specific projected attributes.

-As well as single queries Riak can also handle combination queries.
+As well as single queries the API can also handle combination queries.
 In combination queries, multiple queries are run as part of the same request and the results of each query are combined using a set operation before results are accumulated to construct the response.
 Those set operations are also distributed across the cluster for efficiency; the application of a set operation happens at the scale of the vnode, not the scale of the cluster.
 All combination queries are run on a single snapshot per vnode; so the results should always be consistent from the perspective of each potential key in the result set.

-The result sets for queries are not limited to returning lists of object keys, there is also support in the Riak Query API for different accumulation options to improve the efficiency of querying in report production.

 For further detail on the Query API: